meshulam/sly/README.md

 A Python library for 3D construction from 2D parts.

 Sly is still undergoing heavy development, and some functions may be incomplete or broken.
-More documentation is forthcoming.
+If you need help, [open an issue!](https://github.com/meshulam/sly/issues)

 ## Installation